Since I started making coffee at home, I have wondered which coffee grinder to buy. What is the difference, and which of the two is the better option?

 Why you should use a blade coffee grinder

-The higher-cost blade coffee grinders have more room to grind bigger amounts of coffee at once and will be more durable than cheaper options out there.
+The higher-cost blade coffee grinders have more room to grind larger amounts of coffee at once and are more durable than cheaper options.

-Whether you pick a cheaper blade grinder or something on the higher end, you will have a fast coffee grinder nevertheless.
+Whether you choose a cheaper blade grinder or something on the higher end, you will still have a fast coffee grinder.

 Why the burr coffee grinder is the better option

-This coffee grinder gives off the best results for a finer even grind, used for pour over coffee.
+This coffee grinder yields the best results for a finer, even grind, ideal for pour over coffee.
 These coffees taste best when an even coffee grind is used.

-However, you will also need to use the correct amount of water and use a good water temperature to get that perfect cup of coffee.
+However, you will also need to use the correct amount of water and maintain a suitable water temperature to achieve the perfect cup of coffee.

 Final verdict